JamesTheGiblet/moneyforge/README.md

 ---

-## 💎 Why This is Your Most Subversive Forge:
+## 💎 Why This is Your Most Subversive Forge

 **All your other Forges show NATURAL systems:**

 - Trees grow because physics
 - Ecosystems work because evolution
 - Brains learn because neurons

 **MoneyForge shows a FICTIONAL system:**

 - Money works because... we say so
 - Value exists because... we agree
 - Markets function because... collective belief